The Onion Cellar: Overview

-The Onion Cellar was conceived and written by Amanda Palmer, Jonathan Marc Sherman, Marcus Stern, Christine Jones, Anthony Martignetti, and the cast.
-The running time is 1 hour and 45 minutes with no intermission.

 The company

 The cast consisted of Remo Airaldi, Merritt Janson, Jeremy Geidt, Karen Macdonald, Kristen Frazier, Neil P. Stewart, Claire Elizabeth Davies, Thomas Derrah, Brian Farish, Brian Viglione and Amanda Palmer.

 It was directed by Marcus Stern, stage managed by Jennifer Sturch, with set design by Christine Jones, costume design by Clint Ramos, lighting design by Justin Townsend, and sound design by David Remedios.

 The set list

-The songs are integral to the plot of the show and are sprinkled throughout.
+The songs are integral to the plot of the show and were sprinkled throughout.
 Amanda Palmer and Brian Viglione perform throughout the show, including compositions originally from their previous albums.